So You’ve Been in a Bicycle Accident. Now What?

 When the EMTs arrive, make sure to get checked out, even if you think you’re uninjured.
 Sometimes adrenaline and shock can mask pain.
 An EMT will be able to make sure you don’t have any internal, more serious injuries.
 Even when you’re cleared to go home, have someone monitor you for signs of a concussion.
 Additionally, make sure to keep copies of any doctors’ reports and receipts that could come in handy later down the road.

 If you were hit or injured while riding your bike, you should contact an attorney experienced with dealing with bike accidents.
-A Campbell bicycle accident lawyer will be able to help file a personal injury claim and walk you through any legal options that may be available to you.
+A San Jose bicycle accident lawyer will be able to help file a personal injury claim and walk you through any legal options that may be available to you.
 Give the office of Solution Now Law Firm a call today at 408-256-2871.